Devil's Peak (Cape Town)

-Devil's Peak (Afrikaans: Duiwelspiek) is part of the mountainous backdrop to Cape Town, South Africa.
-When looking at Table Mountain from the city centre, or when looking at the standard picture postcard view of the mountain, the skyline is from left to right: the spire of Devil's Peak, the flat mesa of Table Mountain, the dome of Lion's Head and Signal Hill.
+Devil's Peak is part of the mountainous backdrop to Cape Town, South Africa.
+When looking at Table Mountain from the city centre, or when looking towards the city across Table Bay, the skyline from left to right consists of Devil's Peak, the flat summit of Table Mountain, the peak of Lion's Head, and Signal Hill.

-The central districts of Cape Town are nestled within this natural amphitheatre.
+The central districts of Cape Town are located within this natural amphitheatre.
 The city grew out of a settlement founded on the shore below the mountains in 1652 by Jan van Riebeeck, for the Dutch East India Company.
 Some of the first farms in the Cape were established on the slopes of Devil's Peak, along the Liesbeek River.